The Rising (album)

-The Rising is the twelfth studio album by American recording artist Bruce Springsteen, released on July 30, 2002, on Columbia Records.
-An immediate critical and commercial success, it was Springsteen's first to top the US Billboard 200 since Tunnel of Love (1987).
-Hailed as a triumphant return to form for Springsteen, the album won two Grammy awards and marked the start of a successful collaboration with producer Brendan O'Brien.
+The Rising is the twelfth studio album by the American singer-songwriter Bruce Springsteen, released on July 30, 2002, on Columbia Records.
+The album is based in large part on Springsteen's reflections in the aftermath of the September 11 attacks the year before.
+The album was a critical and commercial success, representing Springsteen's first album to top the US Billboard 200 since Tunnel of Love in 1987.

+Hailed as a triumphant return to form for Springsteen, the album won two Grammy Awards and marked the start of a successful collaboration with producer Brendan O'Brien.
 The Rising came seven years after The Ghost of Tom Joad (1995), the longest interlude between studio albums for the artist, and was his first in almost two decades with the E Street Band, with whom he had recently completed a highly successful reunion tour.
-The album is based in large part on Springsteen's reflections in the aftermath of 9/11.

 Background and recording

-Springsteen felt compelled to record the album when, in the aftermath of the attacks on September 11, 2001, a stranger in an adjacent vehicle rolled down his window and said: "We need you now".
+Springsteen felt compelled to record The Rising when, in the aftermath of the attacks on September 11, 2001, a stranger in an adjacent vehicle rolled down his window and said: "We need you now".
 A few of the songs were written before the attacks.
 The title track tells the story of a firefighter going up the World Trade Center as survivors flee, and evokes the image of peoples' spirits rising up like angels with a "dream of life".

 "My City of Ruins" was originally performed in, and written about, Asbury Park.
-After Springsteen performed it on a post-September 11 America: A Tribute to Heroes telethon, the song achieved a particular resonance.
+The song took on a new meaning soon after the September 11 attacks, when "its lyrics of hope and rebirth [became] a rallying cry".
+Springsteen performed the song live at the America: A Tribute to Heroes national telethon 10 days after the attacks.
+With only a guitar and a harmonica, Springsteen introduced the number as "'a prayer for our fallen brothers and sisters'".
+"My City of Ruins" is organized around the melody line of Curtis Mayfield's "People Get Ready".

 "Further On (Up the Road)" was performed live in Madison Square Garden at the end of the Springsteen–E Street Reunion Tour, and was professionally recorded, although it was not included in the HBO, DVD, or CD versions of Bruce Springsteen & the E Street Band: Live in New York City.

 "Waitin' on a Sunny Day" was originally written in the 1990s and played during a soundcheck on the Reunion Tour.
 Springsteen has commented that "Nothing Man" was originally completed in 1994, but re-recorded for this album.

-"Worlds Apart," the most experimental song on the album, features a heavy Middle Eastern influence along with Qawwali singers in the introduction.
-"The Fuse," another experimental track, features a subtle hip hop beat and vocal looping.
+"Worlds Apart", the most experimental song on the album, features a heavy Middle Eastern influence along with Qawwali singers in the introduction.

+"The Fuse", another experimental track, features a subtle hip hop beat and vocal looping.
 A re-recorded version of the song, with an orchestral backing, features in the Spike Lee-directed film 25th Hour.

-"Mary's Place" is directly inspired by Sam Cooke's "Meet Me at Mary's Place"; The gospel-like "My City of Ruins" is organized around the melody line of Curtis Mayfield's "People Get Ready".
+"Mary's Place" is directly inspired by Sam Cooke's "Meet Me at Mary's Place".